drifterz13/delivery-service/README.md

 The application also have another element on the screen which is `👉 Information nodes (x - x)` that you can expand it.
 Once you've expanded it, you would see `Get info` button that you can click to get the information of two nodes that you're interested.
 However, you need to select two nodes on the graph first.
 After you click `Get info` it will execute the function that use for fulfill unit tests.

+_please note that you can drag the visual graph if you can't see details clearly._

 ## Testing

 There's only one test file which is `utils.test.ts` which is mean to solve all the given quesion **EXCEPT** the bonus one.